 2. We need to do an excellent job at everything we do.

-Last week we talked about how we were created for the primary purpose of being helpers to our husbands.
+We have already talked about how we were created for the primary purpose of being helpers to our husbands.
 I can’t see how this woman’s fascination with weaving fine fabrics would have been something her husband would have been interested in.
 So how did her sewing help her husband?

 1. It provided an income that was a help to the family (v.
 24).